wxWidgets/website/docs/faq/gtk/index.md

 on some systems -- which is all the more mysterious as the same code in a standalone program works just fine.

-The explanation is that GTK+ changes the current locale on program startup.
+The explanation is that GTK changes the current locale on program startup.
 If the decimal point character in the current locale is not the period (for example, it is comma in the French locale), all the standard C functions won't recognize the numbers such as above as floating point ones any more.